fumankaitori/neologd2juman/README.md

 make
 ```

-If there is no error, you see following error at end of make
+If there is no error, you see following message at end of make

 ```
 New juman dictionary is at /usr/local/share/juman/juman-neologd-dic